Self-medication: Effectiveness

-Infectious disease
+Infectious diseases

-Self-medication with regard to antibiotics is reported as being highly prevalent and common in developing nations in Asia, Africa, the Middle East, and South America.
+In 89% of countries, antibiotics can be prescribed only by a doctor and supplied only by a pharmacy.
+Self-medication with antibiotics is defined as "the taking of medicines on one's own initiative or on another person's suggestion, who is not a certified medical professional".
+It has been identified as one of the primary reasons for the evolution of antimicrobial resistance.

+Self-medication with antibiotics is an unsuitable way of using them but a common practice in developing countries.
+Many people resort to that out of necessity when access to a physician is unavailable because of lockdowns and GP surgery closures, or when the patients have a limited amount of time or money to see a prescribing doctor.
 While being cited as an important alternative to a formal healthcare system where it may be lacking, self-medication can pose a risk to both the patient and community as a whole.
 The reasons behind self-medication are unique to each region and can relate to health system, societal, economic, health factors, gender, and age.
 Risks include allergies, lack of cure, and even death.

-Self-medication with antibiotics is commonplace in other countries too such as Greece.
-Such use is cited as a potential factor in the incidence of certain antibiotic resistant bacterial infections in places like Nigeria.
+Besides developing countries, self-medication with antibiotics is also a problem for higher-income countries.
+In the European Union the average prevalence was 7% in 2016 with the highest rates in southern countries.
+There are high rates of self-medication with antibiotics in Russia (83%), Central America (19%) and Latin America (14-26%) too.

+Two significant issues with self-medication are the lack of knowledge of the public on, firstly, the dangerous effects of certain antimicrobials (for example, ciprofloxacin, which can cause tendonitis, tendon rupture and aortic dissection) and, secondly, broad microbial resistance and when to seek medical care if the infection is not clearing.

 Also inappropriate use of over-the-counter ibuprofen or other nonsteroidal anti-inflammatory drugs during winter influenza outbreaks can lead to death, e.g. due to haemorrhagic duodenitis induced by ibuprofen, or the consequences of exceeding the recommended doses of paracetamol by combining doses of the generic product with proprietary flu-remedies and Tylex (paracetamol and codeine).

 In a questionnaire designed to evaluate self-medication rates amongst the population of Khartoum, Sudan, 48.1% of respondents reported self-medicating with antibiotics within the past 30 days, whereas 43.4% reported self-medicating with antimalarials, and 17.5% reported self-medicating with both.
 Overall, the total prevalence of reported self-medication with one or both classes of anti-infective agents within the past month was 73.9%.
 Furthermore, according to the associated study, data indicated that self-medication "varies significantly with a number of socio-economic characteristics" and the "main reason that was indicated for the self-medication was financial constraints".

-Similarly, in a survey of university students in Southern China, 47.8% of respondents reported self-medicating with antibiotics.
+Similarly, in a survey of university students in southern China, 47.8% of respondents reported self-medicating with antibiotics.